THE BOY WHO LIVED

 “You have to look at it from another perspective,” Lily told them all.
 “Others who have been personally affected by the war have more reason to fear something.
 Saying Voldemort’s name is like talking about a great war, don’t talk about it don’t think about it.”

 “That doesn’t make any sense,” Sirius argued back.
 “It’s still going on, people are still dying.
 Not talking about it doesn’t stop that.”

-McGonagall flinched at the very sound of the name, but Dumbledore seemed not to notice and kept going stating he it's so very confusing to call him You-Know-Who, and he didn't understand why people would be frightened to call him Voldemort.
-McGonagall tells him half in admiration and half exasperated that Dumbledore's the only one You-Know- then corrects herself and manages to say Voldemort's name and continues saying that Dumbledore is different because he's the only one Voldemort ever feared.
+McGonagall flinched at the very sound of the name, but Dumbledore seemed not to notice as he kept going stating it’s so very confusing to call him You-Know-Who, and he didn’t understand why people would be frightened to call him Voldemort.
+McGonagall tells him half in admiration and half in exasperation that Dumbledore’s the only one You-Know- then corrects herself and manages to say Voldemort’s name and continues saying that Dumbledore is different because he’s the only one Voldemort ever feared.

 Then Dumbledore returns that he is flattered, but states that is only because Voldemort had powers he never will.